john-kheir/ovcdoc_public/Testing/StressTesting/setup.md

 cd /opt/code/git/0-complexity/ays_stresstest/scripts
 jspython setup.py --url du-conv-2.demo.greenitglobe.com --login system --password gig1234 --location du-conv-2 --cloudspace default --stacks 1,2,3,4
 ```

+Alternatively you can also specify `--stacks 1-4` instead.

 Again, remember to adapt the command to your environment:
 - Replacing *'du-conv-2.demo.greenitglobe.com'* with the url of the environment you want to perform the test on.